Hunter 140

 The Hunter 140 is an American dinghy that was designed by the Hunter Design Team as a sailing trainer and first built in 2003.

 Production

 The design was built by Hunter Marine in the United States starting in 2003, but it is now out of production.

 Design

-The Hunter 140 is an unsinkable sailing dinghy, built of ACP, thermoformed and UV protected plastic, with a fiberglass mat and injected foam construction.
+The Hunter 140 is an unsinkable sailing dinghy, built of ACP, thermoformed and UV protected plastic, with a fiberglass mat and injected foam construction, making it unsinkable.
 It has a fractional sloop rig, an aluminum mast and boom with stainless steel standing rigging, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a retractable centerboard.
 It displaces 225 lb and can accommodate three occupants.

 The boat has a draft of 3.00 ft with the centreboard extended and 0.50 ft with it retracted, allowing beaching or ground transportation on a trailer.

 Factory options included a roller furling jib, a launching dolly, a road trailer, a motor mount and a 2.5 hp outboard motor for docking and maneuvering.